Dietmar-Hopp-Stadion

-The Dietmar-Hopp-Stadion ([ˌdiːtmaʁˈhɔpˌʃtaːdi̯ɔn]) is a football ground in Hoffenheim, Baden-Württemberg, Germany.
+The Dietmar-Hopp-Stadion ([ˌdiːtmaʁˈhɔpˌʃtaːdi̯ɔn]) is a football ground in the Hoffenheim district of Sinsheim, Baden-Württemberg, Germany.
 The 6,350-capacity stadium is the home of 1899 Hoffenheim II and the Hoffenheim women's section.
 It had been home to the Hoffenheim senior men's side until their promotion to the First Bundesliga for 2008–09.
 It is named after SAP SE co-founder and 1899 Hoffenheim chairman, Dietmar Hopp.

 As the stadium does not meet the standards for the First Bundesliga, it has been replaced by the Rhein-Neckar Arena.